PolymeshAssociation/Grants-Program/applications/otcDigital-FIAT-Gateway.md

     - The gateway is stateless and hence it does not provide any historic data of prior transactions
     - No UI will be provided as the gateway is a service
+    - No core banking functions regarding FIAT accounts will be provided

 ### Ecosystem Fit